Q-Free: History

-With offices in most European countries, Asia, Australia and Americas, Q-Free sells applications mainly within electronic toll collection for road financing, congestion charging, truck-tolling and parking/access control, and supplies DSRC (Dedicated Short Range Communication) technology, OCR (image processing), ALPR (Automatic License Plate Recognition) and GNSS (Global Navigation Satellite System) based products.
+With offices in most European countries, Asia, Australia and Americas, Q-Free sells applications mainly within electronic toll collection for road financing, congestion charging, truck-tolling and parking/access control, and supplies DSRC (Dedicated Short Range Communication) technology, OCR (image processing), ALPR (Automatic License Plate Recognition) and GNSS (Global Navigation Satellite System) based products as well as traffic management systems such as Kinetic Mobility platform, traffic controllers and related software.

 The company was established as Micro Design AS in 1984.
 In 1988, Q-Free ETC technology was installed in Trondheim and two years later in Oslo, the two systems being the predecessor to the present AutoPASS technology in Norway.
 The company's first international delivery came in 1995, to Portugal and in 1997, the European standard for Electronic Toll Collection was introduced.
 In 1998, the company changed its name to Q-Free.

 In September 2001, Q-Free bought the cellphone manufacturer MagCom.
 The new company, named Q-Free MagCom, continued as a separate entity for around a year, after which the production of phones ceased.